The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

 Hop On a Train to Cologne

-Some of the other fun things to do in Cologne (which we have done on a previous trip) are visiting the magnificent Cologne Cathedral, exploring the Old Town, going to museums and drinking the local Kolsch Beer.
-(Don’t tell anyone in Koln, but we like the Dusseldorf Altbier better!)
+Some of the other fun things we have done on a previous trip, are visiting the magnificent Cologne Cathedral, exploring the Old Town, going to museums and drinking the local Kolsch Beer.

-Pro Tip: Deutsche Bahn (or DB) offers inexpensive regional day tickets.
+Pro Tip: Deutsche Bahn (or DB) offers inexpensive regional tickets.
 Traveling in a group?
-The day ticket is even more useful for small groups (up to 5 people), who all ride on one ticket – saving visitors a bundle of money!
+The day ticket is good for up to 5 people – saving you a bundle of money!

 Subscribe Packing Checklist by JetSettingFools.com